wp-plugins/vebra-properties/readme.txt

 = Short codes =

 This plugin has fleixble short codes to help with filtering and formatting of the content.
-To add options simple include them in the shortcode as a name value pair e.g.  [vebra_list branchid="1" type="For Sale"].
+To add options simple include them in the shortcode as a name value pair e.g.  [vebra_list branchid="1" type="To Buy"].
 See below for the full set of options available for each short code.
 Only add attributes to the shortcode if you want to pre-filter results.
 Any manually entered search criteria will override the attributes set in the shortcode.

 **[vebra_quicksearch]**

 * branchid
-* area (For Sale, To Rent, Commercial)
+* area (To Buy, To Rent, Commercial)
 * location (a string containing the location i.e. Leicester, UK)

 **[vebra_search]**

 * branchid
-* area ("For Sale", "To Rent", "Commercial")
+* area ("To Buy", "To Rent", "Commercial")
 * featured ("yes" or "no")
 * bedrooms (minimum number of bedrooms - default "0")
 * minprice (number value)